scania/corporate-ui/readme.md

 ## Purpose

 Corporate UI is a library for using and building web components as custom elements.
-Custom elements enables developers to in a really easy way apply branding guidelies and apply interaction patterns without having to build them all from scratch.
+Custom elements enables developers to in a really easy way apply branding guidelines and apply interaction patterns without having to build them all from scratch.

 ## About Stencil JS